Pomax/BezierInfo-2/docs/chapters/abc/content.en-GB.md

   u(t)_{cubic} = \frac{(1-t)^3}{t^3 + (1-t)^3}
 \]

 So, if we know the start and end coordinates and the *t* value, we know C without having to calculate the `A` or even `B` coordinates.
 In fact, we can do the same for the ratio function.
 As another function of `t`, we technically don't need to know what `A` or `B` or `C` are.
-We can express it too as a pure function of `t`.
+It, too, can be expressed as a pure function of `t`.

 We start by observing that, given `A`, `B`, and `C`, the following always holds: